 Mission and Vision

-To be recognised as a world leader at the forefront and leading edge of new blended, on-line and digitally-enhanced (BOLD) models of education for transforming lives and societies.
+To be recognised as a world leader at the forefront and leading edge of new blended, on-line and digital (BOLD) models of education.

 The following core principles underpin the NIDL's work: